First Aid for Water Choking: What to do if Choking on Water

 Choking is the fourth leading cause of unintentional injury death, including choking on water.
 Yes, it is possible to choke on water.
-This can happen when water is accidentally inhaled into the windpipe instead of being swallowed into the esophagus.
-This can lead to coughing and difficulty breathing.
-Here are first aid steps on how to relieve choking on water:
+This happens when water is accidentally inhaled into the windpipe instead of being swallowed into the esophagus.
+This leads to coughing and difficulty breathing.
+Here's what to do if choking on water:

 1. Assess the Situation: Assess the severity of the situation.
 Is the person coughing forcefully or able to breathe, even if it's difficult?